 In the past couple months I've received several questions about creating a home environment conducive to self-directed learning and creativity.
-Eventually I'd like to address both of these but first I want to talk about creativity (I think the learning part flows from that anyway).
+Eventually I'd like to address both of these but first I want to talk about creativity.
+I believe the "learning part flows from that creative foundation.

 My kids have always loved to work with materials (sand, dirt, snow, clay, yarn, fabric, cardboard, flour, etc.) to make things and I have the impression that most children are like this, unless there is a developmental issue.
 Or unless that natural desire to create has been squashed by "Don't make that mess!" or "Why do you want to do that?" or "But that isn't part of the curriculum."

 I just followed their cues through the years, bought supplies that I thought they needed, looked around a bit for inspiration (& craft ideas) and let them loose.
 I also explored my own creativity and choose to recognize and acknowledge that I too was a creative being.